seandstewart/bardly/pending/tragedies/king-lear/12-player.md

 Is wretchedness deprived that benefit,
 To end itself by death?
 'Twas yet some comfort,
 When misery could beguile the tyrant's rage,
-And frustrate his proud will.
+And frustrate his proud will. /

 **EDGAR**
-This is above all strangeness.
+/ Give me your arm:
 Upon the crown o' the cliff, what thing was that
-Which parted from you?
+Which parted from you? /

 **GLOUCESTER**
-A poor unfortunate beggar.
+/ A poor unfortunate beggar.

 **EDGAR**
 As I stood here below, methought his eyes
 Were two full moons; he had a thousand noses,
 It was some fiend; therefore, thou happy father,
-Think that the clearest gods, who make them honours
+Think that the clearest gods, who make them honors
 Of men's impossibilities, have preserved thee.

 **GLOUCESTER**